-In the 40 years since high fructose corn syrup was introduced into our diets in the U.S., the rates of obesity in this country have soared, according to the Centers for Disease Control and Prevention.
+In the 40 years since high fructose corn syrup was introduced into our diets in the United States, the rates of obesity in this country have soared, according to the Centers for Disease Control and Prevention.
 To gain some perspective, in 1970 about 15 percent of the U.S. population was considered obese.
-Today, roughly 33 percent of American adults are considered obese.
+Today, roughly 33 percent of U.S. adults are considered obese.

 But is fructose such a bad sugar?
 Let’s break it down.